libretime/libretime/docs/quickstart.md

 ![](img/Screenshot562-Drag_show_content.png)

 Keep in mind the bar at the end of your show's playlist.
-It will show the amount of time your show is under- or over-scheduled.
-Shows that are underscheduled will have dead air at the end and shows that are overscheduled will fade out exactly when the show is over (orange colored entries), meaning tracks scheduled to start after this point will not play (dark red colored entries).
+It will show the amount of time your show is under- or overscheduled.
+Shows that are underscheduled will have dead air at the end and shows that are overscheduled will fade out exactly when the show is over (the orange colored entry), meaning tracks scheduled to start after this point will not play (dark red colored entries).
 Click the *Ok* button in the bottom right to save.

 Show playback will start and end as per each show's start and end times, allowing you to rely completely on